getclump/clump/STITCH.md

 It is common to have an object graph where the same resource is used in multiple places.
 For instance, many items of a tracks list can have the same creator.

-Each clump execution triggered by ```clump.get``` has an implicit cache that can avoid fetching multiple times the same resource.
+Each clump execution triggered by ```clump.get``` has an implicit cache that can avoid fetching the same resource multiple times.
 This mechanism seems to be not present in Stitch.

 6. Execution model
 ==================